Zaba505/infra/README.md

 ## Services

-### Bootstrap iPXE service
+### Boot Image Proxy service

-This service runs on a Raspberry Pi in my home network and is responsible for responding to FTP requests from the servers during boot up.
-It responds with a custom built iPXE image that bootstraps a PXE environment into iPXE.
-After bootstrapping into iPXE, it executes a custom iPXE script which chainloads a machine specific boot script over an mTLS connection.
+This service runs on a Raspberry Pi in my home network and is responsible for proxying FTP based boot image requests from the servers to HTTPS requests that are then sent to the Machine Management service.
+This service also uses mTLS when reaching out to the Machine Management service.

 ### Machine Management Service